ChrickeR/chricker.github.io/_posts/assignments/2022-12-10-tech-radar.md

   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: "https://demo.gethugothemes.com/meghna/site/images/backgrounds/hero-area.jpg"
-excerpt: 'ThoughtWorks Technology Radar is a great tool for keeping up to date'
+excerpt: 'ThoughtWorks Technology Radar is a great tool for keeping up to date in terms of new and emerging technologies'
 ---

 ThoughtWorks Technology Radar is a great tool for keeping up to date on the latest trends in technology and the industry.
 This is an invaluable resource for any organization, especially those looking to stay ahead of the curve in terms of new and emerging technologies.
 The radar provides a comprehensive overview of the latest technologies, trends, and strategies that are currently seen as important or innovative in the industry.